jinritv/Streamer-match-makers/README.md

 And it should install the required packages we need (which are defined in the package.json file).

-### DB connection test

-Run test_db_connection.js as instructed in admin/README.md, and make sure that the success message is displayed.

-## Populate data into DB
+## Download CSV file from Google spreadsheet

-1. Get permission to [Google sheet](https://docs.google.com/spreadsheets/d/1yQ7YzuM5FhFB13ChTz77W2VyhzYJnjtqMBAEOwJrebI) from the Boss
+1. Get permission to [Google sheet](https://docs.google.com/spreadsheets/d/18HgxdbECnDFavSUQEoTYImz1QsYzEojbvRR7CUBClZM) from the Boss
-2. Open the spreadsheet, go to "Focused Targets" sheet
+2. Open the spreadsheet, go to "Twiri Data Collection Sheet" sheet
-3. Download the sheet info CSV file
+3. Download the sheet into CSV file
-4. Run recreate_database.js as instructed in admin/README.md
+4. Rename the file to db.csv and copy to the project root directory (where package.json is)

 ## Verify Node server is working